Hiring Glossary

 Seasonal W-2 Employees

 A W-2 employee is an individual who is formally employed by a company on a full-time basis whereas a 1099 employee is an independent worker.
-The differences between the two types of workers primarily revolves around the nature of their working relationship, tax obligations, and eligibility for benefits.
+The differences between the two types of workers primarily revolve around the nature of their working relationship, tax obligations, and eligibility for benefits.

 Here’s a summary of the key differences between a W-2 employee and a 1099 Employee: